jocoder22/Medication-Review-App/README.md

 # Medication Review App
+## Introduction
 This is a web application that list medication categories and medications within each category.
 For each medication, the app display information about the name, brief description, adverse effects and FDA pregnancy category of the medication.
 This information will be presented to public for guidance on medication use.

 ## App Implementation
 This is a `RESTful` web application implemented on Python framework Flask incorporating `Google` and `Facebook` third party `OAuth authentication`.
 Registered users can view, edit and delete medication categories and medications created by them while unregistered user can only view the medication categories and medication within each category.

+* **Required Libraries and dependencies**
+  - Python 2.7
+    - Flask
+    - SQLAlchemy

 ### Registered user
 Registered users are logged in using either `Google` or `Facebook` API and can view all medication categories.
 Registered logged in users can create new medication categories and medication list under same category but can only edit or deleted medication categories and medications created by them from the list.
 ### Unregistered